 Let me guide you through the process: First of all, you need to make sure that the technical prerequisites are met (see below).
 Then it’s pretty straight-forward.
-You can do one of the following:
+You can do the following:

 - Enable the entire system for FEMS query processing in the database

-- Enable it for selected DataStore objects and InfoCubes
+- Disable it for selected DataStore objects and InfoCubes

-If you want to enable FEMS query pushdown for selected objects or queries, you do this in the Data Warehousing Workbench (transaction RSA1).
+If you want to enable FEMS query pushdown for selected InfoProviders, you do this in the Data Warehousing Workbench (transaction RSA1).
+For queries, you use transaction RSRT.
 For example, if you want to enable FEMS query pushdown for a single query, you set the option Operations in BWA/HANA to 2 in the query properties: